Reggie White: Professional career

-USFL

 Memphis Showboats

-After his college football career, White was chosen by the Memphis Showboats in the 1984 USFL Territorial Draft, and the opportunity to play pro ball in the same state where he went to college was enough enticement for him to sign.
-He played for Memphis for two seasons, starting in 36 games.
+After his college football career, White was chosen by the Memphis Showboats in the 1984 USFL Territorial Draft, and the opportunity to play pro football in the same state where he went to college was enough enticement for him to sign.
+He played for Memphis for 2 seasons, starting in 36 games.
 As a member of the Showboats, he racked up 23.5 sacks, one safety and one forced fumble recovered for a touchdown.

-NFL

 Philadelphia Eagles

 When the USFL collapsed in 1985, White took a salary cut in Philadelphia.
-The Eagles signed him to a four-year, $1.85 million deal after buying out the remaining three years on his Memphis contract.
-At the time White was still an unproven entity, but his anonymity did not last long.
+The Eagles signed him to a 4-year/$6 million contract (with a $400,000 signing bonus) after buying out the remaining three years on his Memphis contract.
+White was still considered an unproven entity, but his anonymity did not last long.
 He joined the Eagles after the 1985 season had begun, missing the first few games.
 When he finally did start, he made ten tackles and two-and-a-half sacks in his first game.
-By season's end he had turned in 13 sacks in as many games, and he was named NFC defensive rookie of the year.
+By season's end he had turned in 13 sacks in as many games, and he was named NFC Defensive Rookie of the Year.

-He played with the Eagles for eight seasons, He played in 121 games and picked up 124 sacks, becoming the Eagles' all-time sack leader.
+He played with the Eagles for eight seasons, he played in 121 games and picked up 124 sacks, becoming the Eagles' all-time sack leader.
 He also set the Eagles' regular-season record with 21 sacks in a single season (1987, a season shortened to 12 games).
 The lowest number of sacks he ever recorded in Philadelphia was 11 in 1989.
 White also became the only player ever to accumulate 20 or more sacks in just 12 games.
 He set an NFL regular-season record during 1987 by averaging the most sacks per game, with 1.75.
 Over the course of his tenure with the Eagles, White actually accumulated more sacks than the number of games he played.
-He was voted by ESPN Sportsnation as the greatest player in Eagles' franchise history.
-In 1991, he set the record for most passes defended in a single season by a defensive lineman with 13, a mark that has been since broken by J. J. Watt.
+In 2008, he was voted by ESPN Sportsnation as the greatest player in Eagles' franchise history.
+In 1991, he set the record for most passes defended in a single season by a defensive lineman with 13, a record that has been since broken by J. J. Watt.